 Dr. Myers is Professor of Internal Medicine (Division of Diabetes, Endocrinology & Metabolism) and Molecular & Integrative Physiology.
 Dr. Myers is also Marilyn H. Vincent Professor of Diabetes Research.
 Research in the Myers lab focuses on the biology of leptin.
 The hormone leptin signals the body’s nutritional and metabolic status to the brain to regulate glycemic control, energy balance, and neuroendocrine function.
 Leptin acts via the long form of its receptor (LepRb) to regulate numerous distinct populations of neurons in the hypothalamus and elsewhere in the brain.
 Each different set of LepRb-expressing neurons serves a different function, and the totality of leptin action requires the coordinated response of all LepRb neurons.
 Starting with the molecular mechanisms of intracellular LepRb signaling, our focus also includes the study of the neural mediators of leptin action, since it is not possible to understand the regulation of metabolism and endocrine function without understanding the neurophysiologic as well as molecular basis of leptin action.
 Thus, in addition to examining the molecular details and importance of specific LepRb signals, we are dissecting the regulation and function of individual populations of LepRb-expressing neurons and examining the role of leptin in the development of neural circuits.
 By understanding the totality of leptin action in this way we hope to decipher the mechanisms by which leptin regulates the predisposition to diabetes and other aspects of the metabolic syndrome.

-Dr. Myers is accepting students in 2019.
+Dr. Myers is NOT accepting summer fellows for 2021.

 Dr. Padmanabhan is Professor Pediatrics-Endocrinology and of Molecular & Integrative Physiology.
 Research focus of her laboratory is translational and mainly centers on understanding the fetal origin of pubertal and adult reproductive and metabolic disorders and the impact of native steroids and estrogenic environmental pollutants such a bisphenol-A in programming such defects.
 Utilizing integrative approaches ranging from cell and molecular biology as well as in vitro systems to whole animal physiology the emphasis is to understand the fundamental processes controlling reproductive cyclicity in the female, the mechanisms by which environmental / hormonal influences in early fetal life program reproductive dysfunction and metabolic dysfunction such as insulin resistance, features seen in women with Poly Cystic Ovarian Syndrome (PCOS), a major infertility disorder.
 Major emphasis is to identify early disruptions, underlying epigenetic mechanisms as well as develop prevention and treatment strategies that are translatable to human.